noellerobertson/marmot/README.md

 3. If installed, proceeds with script and starts "watching" for changes to target files.
 4. In another window, run tail -r marmotscream.txt to view changes in real time.

-Changes will be shown in marmotscream.txt as "File Name", "IP Address", "User" and date/time.
+Changes will be shown in marmotscream.txt as "File Name", "User" and date/time.

 <h1>Information About inotify</h1>